rsonthal/Trace-cMDS/README.md

 # Trace-cMDS
-Repository for the paper "What can go wrong with multidimensional scaling"
+Repository for the paper "What can go wrong with multidimensional scaling" accepted at Neurips 2021